joshRpowell/dockerizing_rails/_assignments/assignment_03.md

 Book.create!(title: "Rails With Docker", pages: 312)
 ```

-The data is currently stored in SQLite database that is part of this repository and hence part of the container image as well.

 Press `Ctrl-D` to quit the rails console and terminate the container.

+__*Side note*__: Wondering why you didn't have to create/migrate the database?
+The data is currently stored in SQLite database which is part of this repository and hence part of the container image as well.

 ## Running the tests
 As we've seen before, we can run arbitrary commands in the context of the container image by appending the command after the image name.
 We can use this technique to execute the test suite using `rspec`: